Add your promotional text...

 Therapeutic shaking, the core of Shaking Medicine, uses intentional neurogenic therapeutic tremoring, a mechanism that we are born with, to restore balance and homeostasis.
 It’s a guided, safe process that:

-Soothes the nervous system bringing it into parasympathetic dominance.
+• Soothes the nervous system bringing it into parasympathetic dominance.

-Releases stored trauma, like animals shaking after danger.
+• Releases stored trauma, like animals shaking after danger.

-Boosts vitality and emotional resilience.
+• Boosts vitality and emotional resilience.

 Why Society Misjudges Shaking

-Ideally, starting Shaking Medicine while in a healthy state acts like a preventive hygiene for our nervous system, tonifying and cleansing it.
+Ideally, starting Shaking Medicine while in a healthy state acts as preventive hygiene for our nervous system, tonifying and cleansing it keeping the big problems from ever arising.
+This is taking 'medicine' proactively, whereas medication is generally taken re-actively when the problem is exacerbated.
 Shaking when we’re young and healthy means we won’t have to shake so much when we’re older and it means that we are less likely to end up with chronic issues.
-But if you’ve discovered Shaking Medicine after a condition has become more chronic, don’t worry—you can still begin your journey toward balance and harmony at any stage.
-We’re here to support you with care!
+So, wherever you are on your journey stop procrastinating and start shaking!

 What Are Non-Therapeutic Tremors?